-Your best bet is to sign your card.
 Signing the back of your card keeps a thief from signing their own name in a blank signature box.
 And technically, your signature is what seals your contract with your credit card company, giving you the right to use the card and qualifying you for certain consumer protections.

-Myth #8: You can build a perfect credit score very quickly.
+8. Myth: You can build a perfect credit score very quickly.

-Myth #9: You’ll always have the same APR from when you signed up for your card.
+9. Myth: You’ll always have the same APR from when you signed up for your card.

 You may be excited to see your initial APR when you get your card.
 But be careful: It might not last forever.